-The Dutch MVDs are estimated at the national level and for the 12 provinces of the Netherlands as reported by Statistics Netherlands.
-Statistics Netherlands reports quarterly data since 1995 for each of the Dutch provinces.
+The Dutch MVDs are estimated at the national level, the three larger cities, and the 12 provinces of the Netherlands as reported by Statistics Netherlands.
+Statistics Netherlands reports quarterly data since 1995.
 Real house prices were calculated using the harmonised CPI data with June 2000 as the base year.
-MVDs typically applied for each of the 12 provinces and the national level are shown below in Exhibit 5.
+MVDs typically applied for each group are shown below in Exhibit 5.
 MVDs are applied to the updated property value to discount the sale price of a property to calculate periodic losses.

-Exhibit 5: Dutch MVDs
+Exhibit 5 Dutch MVDs